 Graphical symbols - Safety colours and safety signs - Registered safety signs (ISO 7010:2011).

-Referring to the LGA Guide, fire exit signage is not considered necessary within a block provided with only a single stairway, however it has been provided.
+Referring to the LGA Guide, fire exit signage is not considered necessary within a block provided with only a single stairway, and it has not been provided.